nicholas-long/environment/zet/20230922220109/README.md

  ---> Running in ea39de95341e
 not a tty
 The command '/bin/sh -c tty' returned a non-zero code: 1
 ```
+- 2023-10-06 all install scripts now have architecture selection logic and do not require interactive fzf install

 ```bash
 ln -s zet/20230922220109/Dockerfile Dockerfile